filecoin-station/fil-deal-ingester/README.md

    jq --stream -c 'fromstream(1|truncate_stream(inputs))' StateMarketDeals.json > generated/StateMarketDeals.ndjson
    ```

-   WARNING: This will take very long.
+   WARNING: This will take very long (more than 1 hour).

 The output is NOT committed to git, you can find it in `./generated/StateMarketDeals.ndjson`